-While you focus on getting better, we’ll focus on building the strongest possible case.
-We’re prepared to do everything in our power to secure what you’re owed.
+While you focus on improving, we’ll build the strongest possible case.
+We’re prepared to do everything possible to secure your debts.

 Determining Your Injury-Related Losses

-After examining your medical bills and case’s evidence, our personal injury team will pursue compensation for:
+After examining your medical bills and case’s evidence, our Fort Lauderdale personal injury lawyers will pursue compensation for:

 - Prescription medications

 - Hospital bills